F25MIST4610-62755-Group7/AthensBarTracker/README.md

 FROM Employees
 JOIN Locations ON Locations.locationID = Employees.Locations_locationID
 JOIN Orders ON Employees.employeeID = Orders.Employees_employeeID
-GROUP BY employeeFName, employeeLName, locName
+GROUP BY Employee, locName
 ORDER BY COUNT(orderID);

 ```
+*Written by Harry Tear*

 ### List the average rating of ordered items, staff, and atmosphere and the overall bar rating.